bmanders716/bmanders716.github.io/cookbook.md

                Pepper and salt.
                Some mashed potatoes.

-_Method._--Take slices of cold beef, and cut them into strips 1Ω inches in width.
+_Method._--Take slices of cold beef, and cut them into strips 1Ì†©nches in width.

 Lay on each a little veal stuffing; roll them round it, and tie them